-As discussed extensively in Section 6.8.4 of the Initial Plan, U.S. President Donald Trump issued a Proclamation on January 23, 2018 imposing certain import restrictions, pursuant to his authority under Section 203(a) of the Trade Act, 19 U.S.C. § 2253(a), following a petition brought at the U.S. ITC by certain American solar component manufacturers alleging that imports were entering the United States in such increased quantities as to be a substantial cause of serious injury, or the threat thereof, to the domestic industry.408 The tariffs are set to last for 4 years, starting February 7, 2018.
-For solar cells, following the first 2,500 MW of imports in any year, the duty rate will be 30% in the first year, then 25% in the second year, then 20%, then 15%.
-For solar modules, the same annual duty rates apply, without any exemption.
+As discussed extensively in Section 6.8.4 of the Initial Plan, former.
+President Donald Trump issued a Proclamation on January 23, 2018 imposing certain import restrictions, pursuant to his authority under Section 203(a) of the Trade Act, 19 U.S.C. § 2253(a), following a petition brought at the U.S. International Trade Commission by certain American solar component manufacturers alleging that